c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_ampliconseq.rst

 TBD-GenPipes-Dev

  - Refer to the high resolution image in GenPipes sources.
-At present pipeline schema for DADA2 Amplicon Sequencing Pipeline is not avilable.
+At present pipeline schema for DADA2 Amplicon Sequencing Pipeline is not available in GenPipes sources or resources directory.
 The following figure is a placeholder and it shows QIIME Amplicon Sequencing.

 .. figure:: /img/pipelines/ampseq2.png
    :align: center